2025 Dallas-Fort Worth

 Industry & Community Partnerships

-In DFW, partnerships between higher education and local employers and community organizations drive workforce development in key industries and address civic needs.
+In DFW, partnerships between higher education, local employers, and community organizations drive workforce development in key industries and address civic needs.

 -